 As you guys know, I joined the Cape Town Rollergirls 20-weeks ago, and since then I feel like a part of me has changed, grown and flourished.
-It’s such an amazing sport, and Cape Town is so lucky to have a group of amazing people who give their all for the sport.

 For those of you who live in Cape Town and have heard about the Cape Town Rollergirls but have not joined because you don’t know what to expect, I am going to give you the lowdown on everything you need to know in this article.